melroy89/RamBam/README.md

 # Notes

-- Enable debug output via: `-d` flag.
+- Enable debug output via: `--debug` flag.
-- If you have a self-signed certificate try to use `-o` flag to override verifcation or disable peer certificate verification using: `-disable-peer-verify` flag.
+- If you have a self-signed certificate try to use `-o` flag to override verifcation or disable peer certificate verification using: `--disable-peer-verify` flag.
 - Silent all output via : `-s` flag.
 - We don't support `transfer-encoding: chunked` (only possible with HTTP 1.1), hence we use only HTTP 1.0 requests.